bcfujiy/backup-wedding/content/page2.md

 See [here](https://www.dropbox.com/s/x3s7ugy4a8emqg0/eng_laselva_driving_directions.pdf?dl=0) for driving directions to the villa - we recommend you print these out if you’re driving since they're a bit different from what your navigation might provide and in case you can't access them online.
 In general, we recommend you download maps in Google Maps so you can follow driving directions offline.
 A lot of the towns have narrow roads, so a smaller car will be the easiest to navigate with.
 Many major cities, like Florence, may be hard to drive in since they have a lot of one-way roads and entire pedestrian-only areas closed off to driving, so consider taking the train to explore those places.

 ## Accommodations
-Our host Francesco has curated a list of vetted accommodations in the area, including plenty of options within a 5-15 minute drive from the venue.
-We will post a booking link to these places soon!
-Or feel free to make your own arrangements, you adventurous travelers.
+There a lots of different options for accomodations in the area.
+[Here](https://www.airbnb.com/wishlists/972627988) are a few Airbnbs near the venue.
+If you prefer a hotel, there is the [Hotel Valdarno](https://www.tripadvisor.com/Hotel_Review-g488301-d657238-Reviews-Hotel_Valdarno-Montevarchi_Province_of_Arezzo_Tuscany.html) or [Palazzo Mari](https://www.booking.com/hotel/it/palazzo-mari-suite-amp-rooms-b-amp-b.it.html) in Montevarchi.

 ## Transportation to/from the wedding
 If you’re planning to take a taxi to the venue for the wedding, you will need to book your return taxi in advance since there are only 4 taxis available and the taxis typically don’t drive at night.
 Phone numbers for the taxi drivers are below.
 Since they speak little English, we recommend sending a message on Whatsapp using basic English to reserve with them:

 - NINO:        +39    335398127